Colleges & Trade Schools in Oregon

 With an average one-way commute time of 23.5 minutes, Oregon residents tend to spend less time in traffic than the U.S. average.
 Plus, Portland is both pedestrian-friendly and easy to navigate by bike.
-The city even has a free bike share program that gives thousands of residents an affordable way to reach their destinations.
+The city even has a free bike-share program that gives thousands of residents an affordable way to reach their destinations.

 What else is special about staying in Oregon to study?

-Besides being free to savor the mountains, forests, and beaches of the Pacific Northwest, students in Oregon are well-positioned to pursue careers in sustainability.
+Besides being free to savor the mountains, forests, and beaches of the Pacific Northwest, Oregon students are well-positioned to pursue careers in sustainability.
 According to a WalletHub study, Portland is one of the greenest cities in the nation.
 In fact, it was number one in the lifestyle and policy category, which evaluated factors like green career opportunities and the number of programs promoting the use of renewable energy.

 Oregon's economy is powered by a diverse range of industries, from technology and manufacturing to business services and health care.